-No matter what your goal is for your HSA – healthcare account or retirement account – put in as much as you can up to the annual limit.
-HSAs are a great financial tool for helping reduce the cost of healthcare (now or in the future); and they are also beneficial if you build up the account long term and use it after you retire.
+No matter what your goal is for your HSA, healthcare account or retirement account, put in as much as you can up to the annual limit.
+HSAs are a great financial tool for helping reduce the cost of healthcare, now or in the future.
+They are also beneficial if you build up the account long term and use it after you retire.
 Remember, you can always change your contributions depending on your financial needs.

 If you’re still wondering how much to contribute to your HSA, talk with a financial advisor or a tax expert.
 Your company’s HR personnel or plan administrator can also help.
 It pays to be well informed before making this important decision.

 DataPath, Inc creates cloud-based HSA management solutions with integrated investment features.